petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 comments: true
 date: 2025-02-28
 layout: post
-title: Continuous reproducibility and the interactive/batch dichotomy
+title: Continuous reproducibility and the interactive/batch dichotomy, or why working sloppily is not faster
 categories:
   - Open science
   - Reproducibility